Brynify/uploader/readme.md

 # Uploader
-A simple file uploader and recorder for SNDUp and other audio file sharing services.
+A simple file uploader and recorder for SNDUp.